 In determining whether to award punitive damages and, if so, how much, the jury will consider:

-- Whether there is a reasonable relationship between the amount of punitive damages and the plaintiff’s harm; and
+- Whether there is a reasonable relationship between the amount of punitive damages and the plaintiff’s actual harm or potential harm; and

-- What amount will punish the defendant and discourage future wrongful conduct, taking into account the defendant’s financial condition.7
+- What amount will punish the defendant and discourage future wrongful conduct, taking into account the defendant’s financial condition/net worth.7

 But the Due Process Clause of the Fourteenth Amendment prohibits the imposition of grossly excessive or arbitrary punishments.8